evanatyourservice/kron_torch/README.md

 **Basic hyperparameters:**

 TLDR: Learning rate and weight decay act similarly to adam's, start with adam-like settings and go from there.
+Maybe use slightly lower learning rate (like /2).
 There is no b2 or epsilon.

 These next 3 settings control whether a dimension's preconditioner is diagonal or triangular.
 For example, for a layer with shape (256, 128), triagular preconditioners would be shapes (256, 256)